Today's Thursday • 11 mins read

 The main argument against practicing amor fati is that a calm acceptance doesn’t change the outcome.
 If someone gets cancer, it does not change the outcome if they welcome it lovingly.

-Does Amor Fati mean if we get cancer, we should lovingly welcome it?
+Does amor fati mean that if we get cancer, we should lovingly welcome it?

-Donald Robertson, the author of the definitive book on Marcus Aurelius, How To Think Like A Roman Emperor, answers that question this way:
+Donald Robertson, the author of How To Think Like A Roman Emperor, answers it:

 “Actually, no. That’s not what the Stoics meant.
 It’s the whole that we should love, not the parts considered in isolation.
 That’s really central to Stoic epistemology and ethics.
 So, you would love life, even though you have cancer, which is different from loving the cancer in itself, without reference to life as a whole.”